St. Petersburg is the 2nd largest Russian city

 at all levels into a cinical farce or even their complete abolition.

-The aggression of the standing Russian government against Ukraine that occurred in the early
+Aggression of the standing Russian government against Ukraine that started in the spring

 In the 2nd decade of 21st century,